Larkspur-Wang/producthunt-daily-hot/README.en.md

 ![Preview](./preview.gif)

-## Features
+## Main Features

-- **Automated Data Retrieval**: Automatically retrieves the top 30 products from Product Hunt from the previous day.
+- **Automated Data Retrieval**: Automatically retrieves the top 30 products from Product Hunt daily, ensuring timeliness and accuracy of information.
+- **AI-Assisted Content Generation**:
+  - Uses OpenAI's GPT-4 model or Dify API to generate concise and easy-to-understand Chinese keywords
-- **Keyword Generation**: Generates easy-to-understand Chinese keywords to help users better understand the product content.
+  - Provides high-quality Chinese translations of product descriptions, helping users better understand the product content
-- **High-Quality Translation**: Uses OpenAI's GPT-4 model for high-quality translations of product descriptions.
+- **Multi-Platform Automatic Publishing**:
-- **Markdown File Generation**: Generates Markdown files containing product data, keywords, and translated descriptions, which can be easily published on websites or other platforms.
+  - Generates Markdown files containing product data, keywords, and translated descriptions, and automatically commits them to the GitHub repository
-- **Daily Automation**: Automatically generates and commits the daily Markdown file via GitHub Actions.
+  - Supports automatic publishing to WordPress websites for easy content distribution
+  - Automatically updates to Feishu Bitable, facilitating team collaboration and data analysis
+- **Flexible Configuration**:
-- **Configurable Workflow**: Supports manual triggering or scheduled generation via GitHub Actions.
+  - Supports scheduled automatic runs through GitHub Actions
-- **Flexible Customization**: The script is easy to extend or modify to include additional product details or adjust the file format.
-- **Automatic Publishing to WordPress**: The generated Markdown files can be automatically published to a WordPress website.
-- **Automatic Update to Feishu Bitable**: The generated Markdown files can be automatically updated to Feishu Bitable.
+  - Also allows manual triggering of workflows to meet different usage needs
+  - Scripts are easy to extend or modify, allowing adjustment of file formats or addition of extra content as needed

-## Getting Started
+## Quick Start

 ### Prerequisites

 - Python 3.x
 - GitHub account and repository
-- OpenAI API Key or Dify API
+- OpenAI API Key or Dify API credentials (for AI content generation)
-- Product Hunt API credentials
+- Product Hunt API credentials (for retrieving product data)
-- WordPress website and credentials (for automatic publishing)
+- WordPress website and credentials (optional, for automatic publishing)
+- Feishu Bitable credentials (optional, for data updates)

 ### Installation

-1. **Clone the repository:**
+1. Clone the repository:

 ```bash
 git clone https://github.com/imjszhang/producthunt-daily-hot.git
 cd producthunt-daily-hot
 ```

-2. **Install Python dependencies:**
+2. Install Python dependencies:

-Ensure you have Python 3.x installed.
-Then, install the required packages:

 ```bash
 pip install -r requirements.txt
 ```

-### Setup
+### Configuration

-1. **GitHub Secrets:**

-   Add the following secrets to your GitHub repository:
+1. Add the following Secrets to your GitHub repository:

-   - `OPENAI_API_KEY`: Your OpenAI API key.
+   - `OPENAI_API_KEY`: OpenAI API key (if using OpenAI)
-   - `DIFY_API_BASE_URL`: The base URL for the Dify API.
+   - `DIFY_API_BASE_URL`: Base URL for Dify API (if using Dify)
-   - `DIFY_API_KEY`: Your Dify API key.
+   - `DIFY_API_KEY`: Dify API key (if using Dify)
-   - `PRODUCTHUNT_CLIENT_ID`: Your Product Hunt API client ID.
+   - `PRODUCTHUNT_CLIENT_ID`: Product Hunt API client ID
-   - `PRODUCTHUNT_CLIENT_SECRET`: Your Product Hunt API client secret.
+   - `PRODUCTHUNT_CLIENT_SECRET`: Product Hunt API client secret
-   - `PAT`: Personal Access Token for pushing changes to the repository.
+   - `PAT`: GitHub Personal Access Token for pushing changes to the repository
-   - `WORDPRESS_URL`: Your WordPress website URL.
+   - `WORDPRESS_URL`: WordPress website URL (optional)
-   - `WORDPRESS_USERNAME`: Your WordPress username.
+   - `WORDPRESS_USERNAME`: WordPress username (optional)
-   - `WORDPRESS_PASSWORD`: Your WordPress password.
+   - `WORDPRESS_PASSWORD`: WordPress password (optional)
-   - `FEISHU_APP_ID`: Feishu App ID.
+   - `FEISHU_APP_ID`: Feishu App ID (optional)
-   - `FEISHU_APP_SECRET`: Feishu App Secret.
+   - `FEISHU_APP_SECRET`: Feishu App Secret (optional)
-   - `FEISHU_BITABLE_APP_TOKEN`: Feishu Bitable App Token.
+   - `FEISHU_BITABLE_APP_TOKEN`: Feishu Bitable APP Token (optional)
-   - `FEISHU_BITABLE_TABLE_ID`: Feishu Bitable Table ID.
+   - `FEISHU_BITABLE_TABLE_ID`: Feishu Bitable TABLE ID (optional)

-2. **GitHub Actions Workflow:**
+2. Configure GitHub Actions workflows:

-   The workflows are defined in `.github/workflows/`:
+   Workflows are defined in the `.github/workflows/` directory:
-   - `generate_markdown.yml`: Generates the Product Hunt daily hot list in Markdown format.
-This workflow runs daily at 07:01 UTC (15:01 Beijing Time) and can also be manually triggered.
+   - `generate_markdown.yml`: Generates Markdown files for Product Hunt daily hot products
-   - `publish_to_wordpress.yml`: Automatically publishes the Markdown file to a WordPress website.
-This runs after `generate_markdown` and can be configured to enable or disable publishing.
+   - `publish_to_wordpress.yml`: Automatically publishes Markdown files to WordPress website (optional)
-   - `publish_to_feishubitable.yml`: Automatically updates the data to Feishu Bitable.
-This runs after `generate_markdown` and can be configured to enable or disable publishing.
-Products already present in `processed_records.json` will not be duplicated.
+   - `publish_to_feishubitable.yml`: Automatically publishes to Feishu Bitable (optional)

+   You can adjust the trigger conditions and run times of these workflows as needed.

+### Customization

+- Modify `scripts/product_hunt_list_to_md.py` (version using OpenAI API)
+- Modify `scripts/product_hunt_list_to_md_dify.py` (version using Dify API)

+These files control the format and structure of the generated Markdown content and can be customized as needed.

 ### Usage

-Once set up, the GitHub Action will automatically generate and commit a Markdown file each day with the top products from Product Hunt, and automatically publish it to your WordPress website and Feishu Bitable.
-These files are stored in the `data/` directory.

-### Customization

-- You can modify the `scripts/product_hunt_list_to_md.py` file to customize the format or add additional content.
-This version uses OpenAI's API.
-- You can modify the `scripts/product_hunt_list_to_md_dify.py` file to customize the format or add additional content.
-This version uses Dify's API.
-- If needed, adjust the schedule in `.github/workflows/generate_markdown.yml` to change the time of the daily task.

-### Example Output
+Once set up, GitHub Action will automatically run according to the configured time, generating and publishing daily hot product information from Product Hunt.
+You can also manually trigger the workflow to generate content immediately.

-The generated files are stored in the `data/` directory.
-Each file is named in the format `PH-daily-YYYY-MM-DD.md`.
+Generated Markdown files will be stored in the `data/` directory, named in the format `producthunt-daily-YYYY-MM-DD.md`.

-### Contributing
+## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or new features.
+Contributions of any form are welcome!
+If you have any suggestions for improvements or new feature ideas, please submit an issue or pull request.

-### License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-sourced under the MIT License.
+For details, please refer to the [LICENSE](LICENSE) file.